leonardoraele/json-rpc-dual-engine/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/leonardoraele/json-rpc-dual-engine)
 ![npm](https://img.shields.io/npm/dw/json-rpc-dual-engine)

-A zero-dependencies protocol agnostic implementation of the [JSON-RPC-2.0 spec].
+A protocol agnostic implementation of the [JSON-RPC-2.0 spec].

-This package includes a client and a server, but you can import either separately without increasing the size of your final build, if you don't need both.
+This package includes a client and a server.
+You can import either separately without increasing the size of your final build, if you don't need both.

 [JSON-RPC-2.0 spec]: https://www.jsonrpc.org/specification